swiftlang/swift-evolution/proposals/0352-implicit-open-existentials.md

 ## Acknowledgments

 This proposal builds on the difficult design work of [SE-0309](https://github.com/apple/swift-evolution/blob/main/proposals/0309-unlock-existential-types-for-all-protocols.md), which charted most of the detailed semantics for working with values of existential type and dealing with (e.g.) covariant erasure and the restrictions that must be placed on opening existentials.
 Moreover, the implementation work from one of SE-0309's authors, [Anthony Latsis](https://github.com/AnthonyLatsis), formed the foundation of the implementation work for this feature, requiring only a small amount of generalization.
+Ensan highlighted the issue with losing information in upper bounds and [suggested an approach](https://forums.swift.org/t/se-0352-implicitly-opened-existentials/56557/7) similar to what is used here.